CRANE - On Record or On Stage

 reminiscent of the Rolling Stones version of

-flows into the scared tone of a Sunday church
+into the scared tone of a Sunday church service.

-service.
-The lyrics are sung in a choppy rough
+The lyrics are sung in a choppy rough fashion –

-fashion – thus creating a honest and humble
+thus creating a honest and humble plea for

-that we all hope is there at the end of our
+hope is there at the end of our life’s journey.

 Although this song has become a Joan Crane